 - 6. Students have one week from the day on which an evaluation is graded to request a re-grade.
 This request must be made by email.
 If a student submits his/her work for re-grading, the student's entire submission will be re-graded by the professor (with no guarantee of a higher total score). - 7.
-If you arrive late to an evaluation, you will be allowed to take it in the time that remains as long as no one has submitted his/her evaluation.
-Once a classmate has turned in his/her exam, your only option will be to submit the TurnItIn essay. - 8.
-Electronic devices other than the one(s) you're using to access Zoom and TurningPoint are allowed only as long as it does not become a distraction to others.
-Other use of electronic devices is not allowed and will be enforced by the deduction of participation points.
+If you arrive late to an evaluation, you will be allowed to take it in the time that remains as long as no one has submitted his/her evaluation. - 8.
+The use of electronic devices is permitted only to access PointSolutions, the textbook, and note-taking applications for ECN 421 course material.
+Other use of electronic devices is not allowed and will be enforced by the deduction of participation points and/or confiscation of the device.
 The wearing of headphones during class is strictly prohibited.
-No additional devices of any kind are allowed during quizzes or evaluations. - 9.
+No devices of any kind are allowed during in-class evaluations or quizzes. - 9.
 English is the language of instruction and interaction in class at all times.
 As it is the sole language that is shared by all students in the learning community, participation points will be deducted for using a language other than English during class time. - 10.
 You may not post any course materials, including quizzes, exams, problem sets and/or their answers on the internet or any other media.
 You may not share any of these materials in any way without my express written consent except for the explicit and time-limited purpose of studying with your classmates this semester.